janhq/cortex.cpp/docs/docs/features/embed.md

 description: Inference engine for embedding, the same as OpenAI's
 ---

 Embeddings are lists of numbers (floats).
 To find how similar two embeddings are, we measure the [distance](https://en.wikipedia.org/wiki/Cosine_similarity) between them.
-Shorter distances mean they're more similar; longer distances mean less similarity.

 ## Activating Embedding Feature